 He was part of that interview, part of the interview with General Flynn.

-He immediately started the the witch hunt against Donald Trump.
+He immediately started the witch hunt against Donald Trump.

-What I how what would my reaction, knowing how passionate I am about the corruption here, because this involved literally the saving somebody guilty of felonies, rigging an investigation, and then trying to tear down the other candidate and impact a presidential election.
+What would my reaction, knowing how passionate I am about the corruption here, because this involved literally saving somebody guilty of felonies, ringing an investigation, and then trying to tear down the other candidate and impact a presidential election?

 How do you think I would have reacted if I was in the room?

-I don't think you would have been surprised because the inspector general's report says that when he spoke to Peter Strzok, Strzok reflected, you know, personal feelings that he was sharing with his personal lover, uh, but that those weren't in impacting the decisions he was making in the investigation.
+I don't think you would have been surprised because the Inspector General's report says that when he spoke to Peter Strzok, Strzok reflected, you know, personal feelings that he was sharing with his personal lover, but that those weren't impacting the decisions he was making in the investigation.

-Um, you know, the the thing that they out of with what we saw in the Inspector General's report uh deals with how this investigation was started.
+You know, the thing that the out of with what we saw in the Inspector General's report deals with how this investigation was started.

 Sean, you will know that we have been demanding documents from before the 31st of July to determine whether or not there was intelligence collected on the Trump scene and whether or not people were paid to collect that intelligence.

-Uh in those types of questions, we have not gotten clear answers from Peter Strzok.
+In those types of questions, we have not gotten clear answers from Peter Strzzok.

-And if it were true that no intelligence collection occurred prior to opening up on Capodopoulis, then you would think Strzok would just clearly state that there was nothing going on.
+And if it were true that no intelligence collection occurred prior to opening up on Tapadopoulos, then you would think Strzok would just clearly state that if there was nothing going on.

 I can ask you your impression.